 Understanding and applying all domestic violence laws by yourself can be difficult and leave you vulnerable to an unfavorable ruling.
 Trust your freedom with a proven San Diego domestic violence lawyer.

 Penalties For Domestic Violence

 Domestic violence charges (PC 273.5) are considered “wobbler offenses.”
 They can be charged as a misdemeanor or a felony depending on the details of the case and prior criminal records.
 If charged as a misdemeanor, defendants potentially face up to one year in jail, fines as high as $6,000, and probation.
 If charged as a felony, punishment can include up to four years in prison and up to $6,000 in fines.

 Penal Code 243(e) can only be charged as a misdemeanor.
 Those convicted face a maximum of a one-year jail sentence and fines no greater than $2,000.
 If convicted of any charges stemming from domestic violence, defendants can lose their freedom, a lot of money, and their family.

 In most cases, accusations of domestic violence are taken seriously and prosecuted viciously.
-However, if convicted (without prior offenses on your record), a judge may rule in favor of a lighter sentence or probation only.
+However, if you are convicted without prior offenses on your record, a judge may rule in favor of a lighter sentence or probation only.